remmmi/WooCommerce-Cart-REST-API/readme.txt

 Our goal is to create the API for you so you can focus on building a headless store.
 Integrate with CoCart in days, not months.

 ★★★★★
 > Amazing Plugin.
-I’m using it to create a react-native app with WooCommerce as back-end.
+I’m using it to create a react-native app with WooCommerce as the back-end.
 This plugin is a life-saver!
 [Daniel Loureiro](https://wordpress.org/support/topic/amazing-plugin-1562/)

 ### 📦 Serious about going headless?